 Kenneth Sim, M.D.

-Dr. Kenneth Sim is the Executive Chairman and Co-Chief Executive Officer of ApolloMed.
+Dr. Kenneth Sim is the Executive Chairman of ApolloMed.
 He has been the Chairman of Network Medical Management (NMM), one of the company's subsidiaries, since 2013 and has been a member of NMM’s Board of Directors since 2006.
 Dr. Sim also serves as the Chairman of the board of APC.
 Dr. Sim is a Fellow of the American College of Surgeons and was awarded the Independent Physician Leadership Award in 2014 by the Los Angeles County Medical Association.
 Dr. Sim is also a member of the Governing Board of Directors at Alhambra Hospital Medical Center and a Board Member on the National Council of Asian Pacific Islander Physicians.

 As an entrepreneur, Dr. Sim founded “Healthcare City” in the City of Industry, California, which helped streamline the healthcare process by providing outpatient health services at one location which included a surgical center, a senior wellness center and laboratory, radiology and urgent care services.
 He received his bachelor’s degree from the University of California, Los Angeles and received his medical training from the Loma Linda University School of Medicine and the Autonomous University of Guadalajara, Guadalajara, Mexico.